apache/zetacomponents/Document/tests/files/rst/parser/s_013_hyperlink_targets_complex.rst

                'token' =>
               ezcDocumentRstToken::__set_state(array(
                  'type' => 5,
-                 'content' => 'Clicking on this internal hyperlink will take us to the', 'line' => 4,
+                 'content' => 'Clicking on this internal hyperlink will take us to the ', 'line' => 4,
                  'position' => 1,
                  'escaped' => false,